chethanhn29/Water_bottle_classication_model/README.md

 This dataset will be used to train and evaluate the CNN model.

 Consider collecting a diverse and representative set of images to improve the model's generalizability.

+The images in this dataset were obtained [Water Bottle Dataset](https://www.kaggle.com/datasets/chethuhn/water-bottle-dataset) from Kaggle.
 #### 2. Preprocess the images as needed, such as by resizing or cropping them.
 Preprocessing the images can help to ensure that they are in a consistent format and ready for use as input to the CNN.